Academic Policies and Information

 Unit of credit

 Credit is recorded in quarter units.
 One unit represents a minimum of ten class hours in direct instruction (e.g., lecture) or thirty hours in laboratory practice.

 Standard term registration dates are published on the Web at <http://www.llu.edu/students/university-records/registration-dates.php>.
-For programs that do not operate on standard term dates, the Registration Portal should be checked for specific registration dates and deadlines per student since these dates can vary depending on where students are in their program.
+For programs that do not operate on standard term dates, the Registration Portal should be checked for specific registration dates and deadlines per student, since these dates can vary depending on where students are in their program.
 Deadlines for courses taught in a condensed or extended format may differ from standard term or program deadlines.
-Course-specific deadlines can be found by going to the Course Schedule <http://www.llu.edu/students/university-records/course-schedule.php>, selecting a course, and clicking on the Course Reference Number (CRN) link.
+Course-specific deadlines can be found in the course schedule at <http://www.llu.edu/students/university-records/course-schedule.php>, selecting a course, and clicking on the course reference number (CRN) link.
 Posted deadlines for registration on the Web and in the Registration Portal are in effect and binding.

 Students register online using their Registration Portal.
 Registration procedure includes clearing holds, entering classes, and clearing finance.
 Upon completion of his or her first registration, the student must obtain an ID card at the University Office of Student Affairs.
 All future interactions in the Student Services Center will require presentation of a valid student ID card.

 For standard term programs, a late registration period of five business days after the term begins is provided.
 If the course is offered as an intensive, it is possible that registration will be required before the end of the five days.
 During these five business days for standard term courses, a late registration fee of $200 will be charged.

 Students may not attend class without being registered.
 No credit is granted for academic work performed during any term without registration.

 Change in registration